zealshah29/Personal-Finance-Management-App/README.md

 # Personal-Finance-Management-App

-Overview: As a university student, tracking down our finances and managing our money efficiently becomes extremely important.
+**Overview**: As a university student, tracking down our finances and managing our money efficiently becomes extremely important.
 This app has various features to facilitate personal finance management.

-Features:
+**Features**:
 This app is divided into three broad categories:
 1. **Accounts:** This section keeps track of money present in different accounts you hold.
 It's broadly categories into 2 groups: Cash account and Bank account.
 It even allows you to create a new account.
 2. **Transaction History:** As the name suggests, it gives you the history of transactions you have made in a given period.
 It also displays the amount credited, debited, and net for a given period.
 By default, it shows the monthly transaction.
 There is an option for filter which allows you to view transactions for a given category, period, or account.